How Much Should Exterior Services Spend on Marketing? (2026)

 What about year 1 startups?
 Plan for higher marketing as % of revenue (8–15%) during launch year because revenue base is small.
 Stabilizes at 3–7% by year 2.

-Want marketing spend with predictable ROI? /website-design ships at $2,500 + $47/mo (Stage 1) with Stage 2 paid ads at exclusive territory.
+Want marketing spend with predictable ROI? /website-design ships at $2,500 (or $1,500 with lead gen) (Step 1) with Step 2 paid ads at exclusive territory.
 Or book a strategy call.

 Related reading: